 14. Research moving companies

-Request quotes from these cross country movers and cut down the list based on the quote and those who you think will offer you the best moving experience.
+Request quotes from these out of state movers and cut down the list based on the quote and those who you think will offer you the best moving experience.
 It is important that you engage the services of the best cross country movers if you are moving cross country or the best interstate movers if you are moving within states or from one state to another state.

 The success of your move is dependent on how well your movers are able to handle the entire moving process and as a result of this, you have to take your time to ensure you hire the best movers so that you will have no regrets whatsoever.